-Figure 3: Pattern-Matching Logic

-The BCDS system provides an automated environment in which authorized users select one or more target claims that are to be adjudicated, one or more models that are to be applied, and one or more output formats preferred by the user.
-The system then executes automated routines in accordance with the user selections to derive the results.
-Three inter-related modeling engines support these functions as depicted in Figure 4.
+The BCDSS provides an automated environment in which authorized users select one or more target claims to adjudicate, one or more models to apply, and one or more output formats preferred by the user.
+The system then executes automated routines based on the user’s selections to derive the results.
+Three interrelated modeling engines support these functions as depicted in Figure 5.